 2. Should I do this task myself?

-In her Forbes.com article, Maggie McGrath helps people find out how much your time is worth!
-She shares a free quiz developed by Clearer Thinking to provide intel to help you decide how you should spend your time and what is a complete waste of it!
+In her Forbes.com article Link opens in a new tab, Maggie McGrath helps people find out how much your time is worth!
+She shares a free quiz Link opens in a new tab developed by Clearer Thinking to provide intel to help you decide how you should spend your time and what is a complete waste of it!
 With a monetary value in mind, you can determine whether to expend your personal energy or pay for outside assistance in nine common areas including: washing your car or visiting the car wash, cleaning the house yourself or hiring maid service and staying at home versus working outside the home.
 Consider getting your family involved, asking for help or trading favors, such as babysitting with friends and neighbors.
 Find a way to get what needs doing – done, by you or someone else!

 3. What positive outcome can I expect?

 This step can be a powerful motivator when budgeting your dollars and available hours!
 Will spending 30 minutes playing games online keep you busy enough to resist those junk food cravings?
 Do you work inside all week and enjoy the fresh air and Vitamin D boost you get while mowing your lawn – even though it’s cheaper to pay a neighborhood kid to do it for you?
 If you answered yes, then WORTH IT!
 Think about the potential reward from your actions and purchases – and best of luck finding ways to improve your quality of life!

 We hope our tips help you identify your personal priorities and whether the sweat, effort and elbow grease are worth as much as you are!
 Let us know on Facebook Link opens in a new tab what chores you choose to outsource or do yourself!